Sourdough Discard Blueberry Muffins

 Absolutely, these freeze wonderfully.
 Place in an airtight container and freeze for up to 2 months.
 Let thaw at room temperature when ready to eat.

 These may be kept at room temperature for up to 3 days.
+Place in an airtight container or cover well with plastic wrap.
 If you want to keep them longer, freeze them for up to 2 months.

 See the post for an extensive list, but you can play with all sorts of berries and fruits, citrus zests, baking extracts, flours, and baking fats.